Non-ergodic linear convergence property of the delayed gradient descent under the strongly convexity and the Polyak-{\L}ojasiewicz condition: Introduction

 where the given cost $f:\mathbb{R}^d \rightarrow \mathbb{R}$ is a differentiable convex function and the initial point $x_0 \in \mathbb{R}^d$ is given.
 Throughout this paper, denote by $x_*\in\mathbb{R}^d$ a unique minimizer of the cost function $f$.

 The gradient descent scheme \eqref{eq-1-1} has gained a lot of interest from many researchers since it has a simple form among the gradient descent algorithms involving the delay which naturally appear in various learning problems such as the asynchronous gradient descent and the multi-agent optimization.
 So far, numerous related studies have been investigated.
 The delay effect in the stochastic gradient descent was studied in several literatures \cite{ASS, KSJ, LLXWZ, SK, SYL, XZYZC}, and moreover, some studies of the delay effect of communication in the decentralized optimization could be found in the references \cite{AD,SY, WX}.
 Also, the online problem involving the feedback delay was studied in \cite{CB, JGS, LSZ, QK, SS, WX, WTZ}.
 Understanding the convergence analysis of \eqref{eq-1-1} will be fundamentally important, as it serves as the foundation for numerous other related algorithms employed in the aforementioned applications.
+The delay also arises in other algorithms such as the coordinate descent method and the federated learning (refer to \cite{JWRBS, WYZF, YB, ZLLLH}).

 This paper concerns the linear convergence property of \eqref{eq-1-1}.
 We first recall two previous basic results of \cite{ASS} and \cite{SK} in this line of research.
 Arjevani et al. \cite{ASS} provided the following linear convergence result when the cost is given by a strongly convex quadratic function.